JAndritsch/mtgextractor/README.md

 ## Updating your database

+### Getting all cards and all sets

 Populate your database with all cards for every set from Gatherer (this will take a while):

     RAILS_ENV=environment rake mtgextractor:update_all_sets

+Optionally, you can begin processing all sets starting from a different position in the list.
+The list of sets is dynamically acquired and sorted alphabetically.
+If you've already processed all sets starting from Alara Reborn (the first in the list) to Apocalypse, you can start this task over and begin the processing at the next set after Apocalypse (Arabian Nights).

+To do this, you can run this command:

+    RAILS_ENV=environment START="Arabian Nights" rake mtgextractor:update_all_sets

+Doing this will ignore processing all sets that come before Arabian Nights in the list.

+### Processing one set at a time

 When a new set comes out, you can simply update your database for just that one set.
 All you have to do is run a rake task and specify which set you want to